 We update high-performing content regularly.
 Our top-cited pages get refreshed every quarter with new data, updated examples, and current timestamps.
 Freshness matters for AI citation, and a page that was published two years ago with no updates sends a signal that the information may be stale.

-What Growth Marketers Should Prioritize Right Now
+What Should Growth Marketers Prioritize for AEO Right Now?

+Start with what you already have: audit your top 20 pages for extractable answers, implement schema markup, and build entity consistency across your domain.
 If you're running content marketing for a SaaS company, here's where to focus your AEO efforts today.

 Audit your existing content structure.
 Pull up your top 20 pages by traffic.
 Do they lead with clear definitions?
 Do they use clean heading hierarchies?
 Could an AI extract a concise answer from the first paragraph under each H2?
 If not, restructure them.
 This is the highest-ROI AEO work you can do because the content already exists.